claudiotx/microfrontends/PRESENTATION.md

 # Presentation Slides
+Micro-frontends are the future of Frontend architectures.
+Ideal Scenario:
+a) Serverless API
+b) Server API
+   API Gateway
+c) Android 1
+d) Web App
+  e) Microfrontend 1 (Admin, Dynamic Header)
+  f) Microfrontend 2 (Main View, Dynamic Header, Footer)
+  g) Microfrontend 3 (Editor, Help, Dynamic Header, Charts)
+  h) Microfrontend 4 (Help, Charts, Admin)

+0. Constraints that lead to MicroFrontends
+a) Independent teams enough to not be stopped by external dependencies
+b) Codebase evolves in a huge snow ball becoming unmanageable with time (requirements and stakeholders input)
+c) If one of the features of the app is too complex, check similar projects on GitHub contributed by the open source projects and split it as an external project, it may accelerate the time to market of specific feature

 1. Why Micro-Frontends?
 If you have a small project, forget it.
 If you have a medium project, forget it.